cloudevents/spec/http-transport-binding.md

 The content mode is chosen by the sender of the event, which is either the requesting or the responding party.
 Gestures that might allow solicitation of events using a particular mode might be defined by an application, but are not defined here.
-The *JSON Batch* mode MUST NOT be used unless solicited, and the gesture SHOULD allow the receiver to choose the maximum size of a batch.
+The *batched* mode MUST NOT be used unless solicited, and the gesture SHOULD allow the receiver to choose the maximum size of a batch.

 The receiver of the event can distinguish between the three modes by inspecting the `Content-Type` header value.
 If the value is prefixed with the CloudEvents media type `application/cloudevents`, indicating the use of a known [event format](#14-event-formats), the receiver uses *structured* mode.
-If the value is prefixed with `application/cloudevents-batch+json`, the receiver uses the *JSON Batch* mode.
+If the value is prefixed with `application/cloudevents-batch`, the receiver uses the *batched* mode.
 Otherwise it defaults to *binary* mode.

 If a receiver detects the CloudEvents media type, but with an event format that it cannot handle, for instance `application/cloudevents+avro`, it MAY still